 What do chemical peels treat?

-Chemical peels treat a variety of different skin conditions, including acne, hyperpigmentation, and fine lines and wrinkles.
+Chemical peels in Mayfair can treat a variety of different skin conditions, including acne, hyperpigmentation, and fine lines and wrinkles.
 Not just effective at reinvigorating tired and dull winter skin, they’re different uses work to remodel your skin’s health from the inside-out.

 Acne and congested skin are two skin conditions that really affect the confidence of those suffering with them.
 Whether in the midst of a breakout or trying to desperately fend off another one, acne-prone skin can sometimes feel like a slow countdown to another spot or two.
 Chemical peels work to rebalance the oil production in the skin and bring it under more regulation, helping to dry out the skin and press ‘reset’.
 While at first it may bring spots out because it unclogs pores and follicles, this purging is entirely necessary to the lower layers of skin remodelling to achieve a more even and less problematic complexion.